nickgeiserr/EmojiLib/README.md

 # EmojiLib
-Paper Library for Adding Emoji Support
+not a Paper Library(yet) for Adding Emoji Support